What Is Thai Stick Weed?

 During the Vietnam War, American soldiers stationed in Southeast Asia discovered Thai stick weed, a uniquely potent cannabis product crafted by the Hill Tribes of Northeast Thailand.
 Its strength and slow burn quickly caught the attention of these troops, who brought stories—and samples—back to the United States.

 In the decades that followed, Thai stick weed became a symbol of exotic cannabis culture.
 Thousands of kilos of tightly packed sticks infused with hash oil and wrapped in leaves were smuggled into the U.S., fueling demand and curiosity.
-However, as the rare Asobinaka strain used in original Thai Sticks became scarce, their popularity began to fade.
+The rise of weed Thai stick replicas also emerged, though they rarely matched the quality of the originals.
+However, as the rare Asobinaka strain used in traditional Thai sticks became scarce, their popularity began to fade.

-Today, the legacy lives on.
+Today, the legacy of Thai stick weed lives on.
 You’ll still find references to Thai stick weed in cannabis communities across the world, especially in Amsterdam and other weed-friendly destinations.
 Many enthusiasts even attempt to recreate this iconic cannabis cigar at home—just don’t forget to snap a pic and tag us if you do!

 What Are Cannabis Cigars (Cannagars)?